I HAVE A TEMPORARY RESIDENCE PERMIT IN ESTONIA. WHAT IS NEXT?

 You can renew your residence permit in the old manner at the service office of the Police and Border Guard Board or almost without leaving your home.
 To learn how to master kung fu techniques of e-document management, click here.

-We would like to emphasize once again that it takes 2 months to make a decision whether to issue or renew a temporary residence permit.
-You will receieve updated documents within the next 30 days, so do not put it off to the last minute.
+We would like to emphasize once again that it takes 2 months to make a decision on whether to issue or renew a temporary residence permit.
+You will receive updated documents within the next 30 days, so do not put it off to the last minute.

 Long-term residence permit in Estonia

 If you have lived in Estonia for five years on the basis of a temporary residence permit, it would be reasonable to apply for a long-term residence permit.
 It has several advantages: first, you will not have to prepare new documents each time you change your job; second, you will be able to vote in local elections.
 Of course, you will fail to stage a coup d'état, however, you can directly influence who will develop the area where you live; finally, this type of residence permit is a good start for obtaining Estonian citizenship (i.e. citizenship of the European Union).

 How to get it?
 The procedure is a bit more complicated, but all of the obstacles are overcomable:

 – Present your identification document, namely passport or ID card;

 – Take a selfie photo in compliance with all the requirements of the Department of Police and Border Guard in one of the nearest police bureaus;